Wisconsin Highway 794: Route description

 Starting at College Avenue (County Trunk Highway ZZ, CTH-ZZ), WIS 794 begins to travel north via Pennsylvania Avenue.
 This stretch of road is just east of Milwaukee Mitchell International Airport.
 At Edgerton Avenue, WIS 794 briefly turns west but then curves north.
 At that point, it travels on a limited-access road (Lake Parkway) next to a railroad.
 It then meets Layton Avenue at a partial diamond interchange and then Howard Avenue (unsigned WIS 794 Spur) at a diamond interchange.
 After crossing under a railroad underpass, it meets Oklahoma Avenue.
-This time, a one-quadrant interchange appears on that point.
+This time, a one-quadrant interchange appears at that point.
 This involves a signalized intersection in the middle of a quasi-freeway.
 Continuing onwards, it then crosses over WIS 32 without an interchange and then meets Carferry Drive.
 At this point, WIS 794 becomes I-794.
 This is one of three pairs of routes that have the same numbering but different designation (the others being I-41/US 41 and I-39/WIS 39).

 History

-The Lake Parkway was originally planned to be a lakeside freeway, named the Lake Freeway, extending from just north of downtown Milwaukee all the way south to the Illinois state line connecting with the Amstutz Expressway and possibly following all the way to Lake Shore Drive.
+The Lake Parkway was originally planned to be a lakeside freeway, named the Lake Freeway, extending from just north of downtown Milwaukee all the way south to the Illinois state line, connecting with the Amstutz Expressway and possibly following all the way to Lake Shore Drive.
 Due to protests over construction, the Lake Freeway was never completed, and the Amstutz Expressway in Illinois was similarly never completed.
 Before the Lake Freeway project was cancelled, a portion of the route was built immediately south of downtown Milwaukee.
 The Hoan Bridge, a bridge spanning the mouth of the Milwaukee River connecting downtown and Bay View, was constructed.
 However, the bridge stood unused for three years subsequent to its completion, unconnected to any other road, and locally it was known as the "Bridge to Nowhere".
 The unfinished bridge was used as the site of a car chase scene in the movie The Blues Brothers.
 In 1977, the freeway was connected to the East–West Freeway and Carferry Drive, causing traffic from the Lake Freeway to exit onto surface streets.

 In the 1990s, construction on what would become the Lake Parkway began along the Union Pacific/former Chicago and North Western Transportation Company right-of-way.
 The whole project took approximately eight years.
 The Lake Parkway opened in October 1999.